About Bonnie Mason M.A.

 My next goal and dream was to have my own therapy practice in the community of White Rock/South Surrey.
 The practice opened 18 years ago and has been thriving since the day I opened and continues to be held in great regard by the medical community, school district, and members of the community.

 Bonnie's Credentials & Training:

-1000 hours of supervised client work to meet requirements for Registered Marriage & Family Therapist (AAMFT)
+- 1000 hours of supervised client work to meet requirements for Registered Marriage & Family Therapist (CAMFT)

-Approved Supervisor for American Associate of Marriage and Family Therapy
+- Approved Supervisor for Canadian Marriage & Family Therapy Association (CAMFT)

 Experience in Teaching:

 - Instructor at Douglas College, 1998 to 2005

 Courses: Behavioural Change of Children & Adolescents, Lifespan Development, and Classroom Management of Behaviours